gitkraken/vscode-gitlens/README.md

 # GitLens

-[GitLens](http://gitlens.amod.io "Learn more about GitLens") is a free, [open-source](https://github.com/eamodio/vscode-gitlens "Open GitLens on GitHub") extension for [Visual Studio Code](https://code.visualstudio.com) created by [Eric Amodio](http://www.amod.io "Learn more about Eric").
+[GitLens](http://gitlens.amod.io "Learn more about GitLens") is an [open-source](https://github.com/eamodio/vscode-gitlens "Open GitLens on GitHub") extension for [Visual Studio Code](https://code.visualstudio.com) created by [Eric Amodio](http://www.amod.io "Learn more about Eric").
+While GitLens is generously offered to everyone free of charge, if you find it useful please consider [supporting](#support-gitlens "Support GitLens") it.

 GitLens simply helps you understand code better.
 Quickly glimpse into whom, why, and when a line or code block was changed.
 Jump back through history to gain further insights as to how and why the code evolved.
 Explore the history and evolution of a codebase.